tianqingtan03/my-portfolio/README.md

-# Undergoing a comprehensive update...
+# Undergoing an update...
-Will complete by 6/10/25
+Will be completed by 07/10/2025

-QT: Quantitative Trading Strategy Backtest
+QT: Quantitative Trading Strategy Backtest Project

-QR: Quantitative Research and Analysis
+QR: Quantitative Research and Analysis Project